silviadealmeida/ferramentas/Misc/readme.md

 * https://figshare.com/ Figshare is an online open access repository where researchers can preserve and share their research outputs, including figures, datasets, images, and videos.
 It is free to upload content and free to access, in adherence to the principle of open data.
 * https://mind42.com/  Mind42 is a free online mind mapping software.
 In short: Mind42 offers you a software that runs in your browser to create mind maps - a special form of a structured diagram to visually organize information.
 * https://www.ucl.ac.uk/learning-designer/guide/ The Learning Designer helps teachers and lecturers design teaching and learning activities using the six learning types from the Conversational Framework.
 The Learning Designer was developed by a team led by Diana Laurillard at the UCL Knowledge Lab and is free for anyone to use.
+* https://pxhere.com/ On Pxhere you may find and share images free of copyrights.
+All pictures are released under Creative Commons CC0 into the public domain.